Rajendhiran/LoginFlowForServer/README.md

 The goal of this document is to provide an overview of a consistent way for **Login Process** between `server` and `client`.
 It focuses on the flows, common practices and conventions of industry of authentication mechanisms rather than specific technology stack frameworks such as [Ruby on Rails](http://rubyonrails.org/), [Sails.js](http://sailsjs.org/), [Laravel](http://laravel.com/) and whatnots.

 ## Prototype
 The prototype of this login workflow can be found at [https://login-flow.heorkuapp.com](https://login-flow.heorkuapp.com).
 This prototype is meant for *mobile developers* (aka. `client` application) to implement the client side of the login process in their respective platform. *Server developers* can also leverage of the existing flow code as a guide to implement the server side as well.

 This sample project is written in *Ruby on Rails* as a generic approach to bridge between server and client and therefore server developers should feel free **NOT** to *strictly* follow everything here.
 However, one should note that other than specific implementations, we should stick to common API contract interface elaborated below.

 ## Login Types
-The current suggested login process types now are
+The current suggested **Login Process** types now are:
-* Login through `email` and `password`
-* Login through `facebook`

-## Single Way of Login Flow
+* Login through `email` and `password`: user needs to sign in with his/her email and password.
+It means user needs to register and verify their email before they can successfully login.
+* Login through `facebook`: user can login through Facebook in which the `server` redirects user to Facebook Login page with permission request.
+Once permissions are granted, user will be redirected back to web as *logged in* user of the application.

+These two login types are the basic building block to be used across the applications for consistency and convenience.
+It helps our sale teams to consistently provide options for clients and helps our engineering teams to quickly set up authentication system in a single standard workflow for 2359 Media.

-From server point of view, we will implement one way of login only.
+From server point of view, we will implement one way of login flow only.
 We combine both login types for every project.
 On the other hand, client/mobile can choose the number of ways to support based on the project.

 ## Terminologies
 * `client`: mobile client (android/ios) connecting to server for retrieve data